ARCHERY SHOOTERS ASSOCIATION

 D. Any class with an age restriction or requirement will be determined by the participant’s age reached on or before December 31st of the calendar year of competition.

+The following classes are offered at the Pro/Am level.
+Individual ASA State Federations and ASA Clubs have the option to combine and/or decline to offer certain classes.
 All earnings requirements for classes are based on a shooters ASA Pro/Am earnings and Shooter of the Year bonuses from their individual class competition.
 Paybacks and bonuses exclude the Pro/Am Team and Known Distance bonus competitions, as well as ASA Federation paybacks.
 All classes below reflect maximum arrow speed, recommended maximum yardage, and a designation as either “Known”, “Unknown” or “Both” which is one round of each.

 ASA reserves the right at any time to assign a registered shooter to a higher competition class based on knowledge of the competitor’s prior archery experience, performance in other archery competitions, or the individual’s established competition level in another organization.
 If, for example, someone shooting ASA for the first time feels that they are entitled to compete in the Open “C” class, but their previous archery experience, or competition status in another organization confirms that they are not a novice, then ASA reserves the right to require that individual to compete in a higher Open class.